 Overall term: 2017 to 2021

-The main problems are the rapid growth of the country’s vehicle fleet (5 per cent per year) and the long vehicle life cycles, which for passenger cars amount to 16 years on average.
-In urban areas such as the capital city of San José in particular, where nearly half of Costa Rica's residents live, urban sprawl and urbanisation have led to a dramatic increase in private and freight transport on the roads.
+Costa Rica's traffic is the biggest obstacle to the country reaching its goal of complete independence from fossil fuels by 2050: the transport sector is currently responsible for 54 per cent of the country's CO2 emissions.
+The rapid growth of the country’s vehicle fleet by five per cent per year is one of the main problems, compounded by the long vehicle life cycles.
+In urban areas such as the capital San José in particular, where nearly half of Costa Rica's residents live, partly unstructured urban sprawl has led to a dramatic increase in private and freight transport on the road.

-The public transport system is based on a disconnected bus system, and the rail transport system (light rail) is obsolete.
-This results in ever-higher stress for the urban population due to congestion, noise and emissions.
-The country lacks the political strategies, legal framework and targeted investments it needs for developing a climate-friendly transport system and for promoting modern technologies.
-In many cases, conflicts between different stakeholders with special interests hamper uniform sustainable transport planning.
+Fundamental aspects of sustainable transport, such as the existence of an integrated public transport system or a fast commuter train, are completely outdated.
+This leads to growing inconvenience for residents due to congestion, noise and fume pollution.
+The country lacks the political strategies, legal framework and targeted investments it needs to develop a climate-friendly transport system and to promote modern technologies.
+Conflicts between different stakeholders with special interests hamper sustainable transport planning.

-The Government of Costa Rica implements more emission-reduction measures in the transport sector.
+The Costa Rican Government implements more emission-reduction measures in the transport sector.